Love’s Labour’s Lost

 Press

 Eleanor is the Communications Manager of Distrikt Communications.
 She has a BA in English Literature and Language and an MA in Media and Creative Industries from Loughborough University.
-As a keen theatre-goer, she is delighted to be a part of the Shakespeare in the Squares team.
+As a keen theatre-goer, she is delighted to be a part of the team.
+This is her third year working for Shakespeare in the Squares.

 Annemarie Lewis Thomas